 Don't Want to Go Short?
 Get a Fringe Instead

-"Brunettes can consider going a shade lighter.
-If you put dark hair next to the skin, it can be very ageing and can wash out the skin.
+He continues: "Brunettes can consider going a shade lighter.
+[Dark hair] can wash out the skin.
 Brunettes should consider putting in some warm highlights or caramel tones into the hair, which will brighten everything up."

 Consider a Keratin Treatment

-"Grey hair—whether you dye it or leave it natural—can become coarser, so it's worth considering a keratin treatment if your hair is becoming coarse and unruly.
-A keratin smooth will help to create a healthier and smooth hair surface which should be easier to control," according to Burnett.
+"Grey hair—whether you dye it or leave it natural—can become coarser, so it's worth considering a keratin treatment" if you're looking for a smoother style, says Burnett.

 Fake Volume With a Crimper